Exploring Transferability of Multimodal Adversarial Samples for Vision-Language Pre-training Models with Contrastive Learning: Experiments

+We conducted a sensitivity analysis to understand the reason behind the selected values of hyperparameters $a, b, c, d,$ and $g$ in the VLP-attack.

+Initially, all hyperparameters were set to $a = b = c = d = g = 1$.
+Hyperparameter $a$ is pivotal as it regulates the adversarial loss $L_{adv}$, balancing effective perturbation with perceptibility constraints.
+We assessed the performance of a transfer-based attack varying the value of $a$, while maintaining $b = c = d = g = 1$, on the Flickr30k dataset for image-text retrieval.
+The results, depicted in Figure~\ref{fig:hyperparameter_response}, indicate that the transferability of multimodal adversarial samples is optimal at $a = 8$.
+This setting significantly outperforms other values and surpasses baseline methods, as detailed in Table~\ref{tab: image-text-retrieval}.
+Consequently, we selected $a = 8$ and $b = c = d = g = 1$ for the image-text retrieval task, which also applies to the visual entailment task.

-To elucidate the influence of data augmentation number and number of image transformations on the VLP-attack, we conducted a comprehensive sensitivity analysis.
-This analysis, detailed in Appendix~\ref{sec: appendix_sensitivity_analysis}, provides a deeper insight into the dynamics and efficacy of the proposed VLP-attack.
+The detailed analysis on the data augmentation frequency and image transformations in the VLP-attack are provided in Appendix~\uppercase\expandafter{\romannumeral7}, offering deeper insights into the dynamics and effectiveness of the proposed VLP-attack.